Nikesh-A97/notes/dataRelatedNotes/sql/sqlNotes.md

     *
   FROM
     table_A a
-  <INNER / LEFT / RIGHT/ CROSS> JOIN
+  <INNER / LEFT / RIGHT / CROSS> JOIN
     table_B b
   ON
     a.<col> = b.<col>